datacarpentry/astronomy-python/episodes/05-join.md

 * `i_mean_psf_mag`, which contains mean magnitude from the `i` filter.

-Here's a query that selects these variables and returns the first 5 rows.
+Here is a query that selects these variables and returns the first 5 rows.

 ~~~
 query = """SELECT